MetaTT: A Global Tensor-Train Adapter for Parameter-Efficient Fine-Tuning: Conclusions

 \section{Conclusions}

 In this work, we have introduced MetaTT, a novel approach to parameter-efficient fine-tuning of large language models using TT decompositions.
-By leveraging the TT architecture, MetaTT achieves significant reductions in the number of trainable parameters while maintaining competitive performance compared to state-of-the-art methods such as LoRA, VeRA, and LoTR.
+By leveraging the TT architecture, MetaTT achieves significant reductions in the number of trainable parameters while maintaining competitive performance compared to state-of-the-art methods.
 Our empirical evaluations demonstrate that MetaTT can achieve significant parameter reduction with similar accuracy on standard language modeling benchmarks when compared to these methods.

 The TT representation provides a compact and globally shared core, allowing for efficient parameter sharing across all components of a transformer network.
 Unlike methods that compress each weight matrix in isolation, MetaTT factorizes all linear sub-modules into a single shared TT, capturing structural axes such as layer, matrix-type, and optionally heads and tasks.
 This global compression leads to higher compression rates and improved scalability, making MetaTT a promising solution for fine-tuning large models.
-Furthermore, the TT ansatz benefits from mature optimization routines, such as DMRG-style alternating minimization, which simplifies rank tuning.
-This allows MetaTT to adaptively choose TT ranks, further enhancing its efficiency and performance.
-The modular architecture of MetaTT also enables extensions to shared adapters across multiple tasks or expert partitions, without the need to redesign the core tensor.
+However, for single task learning, we observe that MetaTT often performs similar to other tensor based decompositions (including other variants of the TT decomposition).